liferay/liferay-docs/deployment/articles-dxp/01-saml/03-registering-a-service-provider.markdown

 **Metadata:** Provide a URL to the Service Provider metadata XML file or manually upload the Service Provider metadata XML file.
 If you provide a URL, the XML file is retrieved and periodically polled for updates.
-The update interval can be configured in System Settings with the `saml.metadata.refresh.interval` property which specifies a number of seconds.
+The update interval can be configured in System Settings with the Runtime Metadata Refresh Interval (`saml.metadata.refresh.interval` if using a `config` file) property which specifies a number of seconds.
 If fetching the metadata XML file by URL fails, you can't enable the Service Provider connection.
 If the Identity Provider server cannot access the metadata via URL, you can upload the XML file manually.
 In this case, the metadata XML file is not updated automatically.

 **Name Identifier Format:** Choose the Name Identifier Format used in the SAML Response.
 This should be set according to what the Service Provider expects to